MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 Note: all programs can be written between static and dynamic.
 Static allows for specific, single lines of code to be recognized in more complicated programs as part of simle algorithms.

+CAUTION: bugs are sometimes built in since identifying errors is part of learning

 Contents
 - TBA, <a href="">tba</a>